Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Second quantization

-\begin{subsection}{Application to the operator $e^{-Lt}$} In the last part of this section we will show that the Fokker-Planck operator $L$ is the second quantization of $C$.
+In the last part of this section we will show that the Fokker-Planck operator $L$ is the second quantization of $C$.
 First, we shall identify the Hilbert space $L^2(\R^d, f_{\infty}^{-1})$ with a suitable Fock space.

 The spectral decomposition and the tensor structure that we introduced in $\S 5$ suggest to consider the Boson Fock space over the finite dimensional Hilbert space $\R^d$, whose elements have components in the space of symmetric tensors $F^{(m)}$.
 Indeed, we can define an isomorphism $\Psi$ between $L^2(\R^d, f_{\infty}^{-1})$ and $\mathcal{F}_s(\R^d)$ as follows: